mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 10 minutes in the past and 10 minutes in the future (using event time, not wall-clock time).
 Because we are not interested in late events out of defined window, the retention is defined 2 times longer than window.
-If you are interested why 1 millis needs to be added to the retention, please ask Kafka Streams architects not me ;)
+If you are interested why 1 milliseconds needs to be added to the retention, please ask Kafka Streams authors not me ;)

 ``` scala
 val evPvJoiner: ValueJoiner[Ev, Pv, EvPv] = { (ev, pv) =>